chaoss/wg-dei/focus-areas/leadership/mentorship.md

 # Leadership - Mentorship

-## Disclaimer / Caveats

-**This is a work in process document being used to gather feedback and may not yet represent the views of the CHAOSS project.**

-Please feel free to [contribute](https://github.com/chaoss/wg-diversity-inclusion/blob/master/CONTRIBUTING.md) and improve this document.

 ## Question

-**Question:** How effective are our mentorship programs at increasing diversity and inclusion in our project?
+**Question:** How effective are our mentorship programs at supporting diversity and inclusion in our project?

 ## 1. Description